 Introduction

+Introduction: -

+Wireless communication devices are the newest trend in technology.
+Wireless electronic devices are constantly being compacted and minimized, and their speed and data rate are increasing.
+Antenna systems have been developed to transport signals at a much faster rate with a lot more capacity, thanks to antennas with a broad range and high gain, as well as the rapid development of communication technology.
+Since the Federal Communication Commission (FCC) allocated 3.1 - 10.6 GHz for super-wideband applications, Ultra-wideband (UWB) technology has rapidly gained popularity and demand.
+As a result, wideband antenna systems are being developed for high-speed wireless devices that present a variety of research opportunities and challenges.
+Multiple input multiple output MIMO systems provide a significant increase in channel capacity without the need for the additional band with or transmit power by deploying multiple antennas for transmission to achieve array gain and diversity gain, which in turn improves spectral efficiency and reliability.
+As this system employs multiple antennas, high decoupling between the antenna elements is required.
+In addition, wideband MIMO systems need to be compact in size and compatible with integrated circuits.

 Project Overview: -

 This thesis focuses on the analysis and design of memo antennas with a compact planner profile that Heaven operating range in the entire UWB And deserted antenna performance characteristics.
 Recently academy and industrial communities have realized the trade of between antenna design and transverse work complexity. in general, the transversal complexity has increased, with the introduction of advanced wireless transmission techniques.
 In order to enhance the performance of the transceiver without sacrificing its costly architecture, an advanced antenna design should be used as the antenna is an integral part of the transceiver. also, the complexity of the overall transceiver is reduced.[2]